goon-wizard405/mommy-plus/README.md

 ### Pishock
 Connect haptic modules to the controller hub.
 Follow the normal pairing instructions here.

 Follow the instructions at https://pishock.com and https://apidocs.pishock.com to get an API key.
-Following the API docs, set the following environment variables:
+Using the values as described in the API docs, set the following environment variables:
 - SECRET_PISHOCK_USERNAME
 - SECRET_PISHOCK_API_KEY
 - SECRET_PISHOCK_SHARE_CODE